sahilmutha0711/Bytey_Binders_Final_Project/README.md

 Several views have been created to provide simplified access to specific data within the database:

-1. `Inventory_Status`: Displays information about drug inventory including drug names, quantities, and expiry dates.
+- 'Inventory_Status': Displays information about drug inventory including drug names, quantities, and expiry dates.
+This view is accessible to Inventory Managers.
-2. `Top_Customers`: Lists the top customers based on their total payment amounts.
+- 'Top_Customers': Lists the top customers based on their total payment amounts.
+This view is accessible to Pharmacy Admins and Cashiers.
-3. `Expiry_Drugs`: Shows drugs that are about to expire within the next 30 days.
+- 'Expiry_Drugs': Shows drugs that are about to expire within the next 30 days.
+This view is accessible to Inventory Managers.
-4. `Customer_Orders`: Provides summary information about customer orders including total orders and total order amounts.
+- 'Customer_Orders': Provides summary information about customer orders including total orders and total order amounts.
+This view is accessible to Pharmacy Admins and Cashiers.

 These views offer convenient ways to retrieve relevant information from the database.